 Marnie and her hostages brace for the vampire attack on Moon Goddess Emporium

-True Blood danced the line between cool and campy in last night's episode 'Burning Down the House' when Bill, Jessica, Eric and Nan showed up at Marne's hideout looking like they stepped off the set of The Matrix.
+From the HDroom True Blood danced the line between cool and campy in last night's episode 'Burning Down the House' when Bill, Jessica, Eric and Nan showed up at Marne's hideout looking like they stepped off the set of The Matrix.
 Armed to the teeth including an RPG rocket launcher, the fearless undead foursome are out for witch blood no matter the cost.

 That RPG will get fired directly at Marne by Nan according to the preview trailer for 'Soul of Fire,' next week's new episode of True Blood that marks the second-to-last in this season.
 The trailer also shows where Sookie, Tara and the others vanished to after Marne's spell, and it won't make the vampires' execution mission any easier.